happytomatoe/data-lake/README.md

 ```shell
 spark-submit --conf spark.ui.port=3000 --conf spark.sql.shuffle.partitions=2 etl.py
 ```
+Notes:
-It will take some time to read/write data
+- It will take some time to read/write data
+- Python script uses spark in memory caching.
+So if you have not enough memory you can get OOM exception